dimi-fn/Various-Data-Science-Scripts/README.md

-More details can be found on each folder respectively, via their own readme files and/or coding notebooks/scripts.
+More details can be found on each folder respectively via their own readme files and/or coding notebooks/scripts.